 I love listening to SDN pundits telling us how it’s too expensive to touch every device in the network to provision a new whatever and how SDN and APIs will solve that problem.
 Really?
 Would you mind rereading the previous section?

 The way we provision services today is too expensive and cumbersome, there’s no doubt about that, but changing the configuration/programming paradigm from text-over-SSH to JSON-over-SSL is nothing more than eye candy.
 What we need is a network-level abstraction, at which point it doesn’t matter (yet again) whether we use CLI or API to configure the network-wide services.
 What matters is the level of abstraction.

 Theory or Reality?

-There are several tools out there that give you a network-level API: NCS from Tail-f, MATE from Cariden, Network Virtualization Platform (NVP) from Nicira/VMware, and Programmable Flow Controller from NEC, proving it’s possible to solve the problem.
+There are several tools out there that give you a network-level API, including NCS from Tail-f (now Cisco), VMware NSX-T and Cisco ACI, and a plethora of intent-based systems.
 However, we’re all aware of networking vendors’ dismal track record when it comes to network management tools.
 Why should they do any better this time?